Radmaster5000/distance_counter/README.md

 Alternatively use http://127.0.0.1:8000/admin for the Admin View

 Login page works, and new users can register themselves.

 Database created and ready to be populated.

+Index page now shows all current logs, and each log is a link to an individual page for that log

 Still looks awful.